DH-Ng/TacEx/source/tacex_tasks/tacex_tasks/ball_rolling/docs/TaskDescription.md

 **Task**: The robot should move/roll a ball to a goal position.

 As a robot we use a Franka panda arm with the Single Adapter and a GelSight Mini as endeffector.
-The environemnts do not use tactile readings, therefore tactile simulation is omitted.
+The environments do not use tactile readings, therefore tactile simulation is omitted.
 This increases the simulation performance by a lot.
 Instead of tactile readings, privileged simulation data is used such as the current ball position.

 ## base_env